BobbyMcWho/vscode-exercism/README.md

 **Does this extension completely replace the website?**

 No, my intent is only to create a tool to supplement the website.
-Furthermore, there is no available api that provides access to user profile information making it extremely difficulty to replicate online features.
+Furthermore, there is no available api that provides access to user profile information making it extremely difficult to replicate online features.

 **Why can't I view my profile information?
 Why is my progress not synced with exercism.io?**